School Board Policy 999 - Addendum A - Partnership Process

 1. Complete the Partnership Application form.

-2. Return form to either the building principal, program coordinator or district level partnership contact person.
+2. Return form to either the building principal, program coordinator or district-level partnership contact person.

 4. Upon final approval of the superintendent or superintendent designee, or if appropriate, by the School Board, the building principal or program contact person will be notified of the decision whether or not to move forward with the partnership.
-A successful partnership proposal will require a Partnership Agreement form to be on file with both the building or program and the district review committee.